programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 * ancient archaeology
 * ancient languages

-In the specific example that I have assembled for this tutorial, I recreate one of [Julius Caesar](https://en.wikipedia.org/wiki/Julius_Caesar)'s famous battles during the [Gallic Wars](https://en.wikipedia.org/wiki/Gallic_Wars).
+In the example that I have assembled for this tutorial, I recreate one of [Julius Caesar](https://en.wikipedia.org/wiki/Julius_Caesar)'s famous battles during the [Gallic Wars](https://en.wikipedia.org/wiki/Gallic_Wars).
 Yet, you may choose to follow the tutorial to build a special scenario for your own class from a variety of ancient civilizations across Eurasia, Africa, and the Americas.

 ## Sample 0 A.D.
 Class Experience

 After starting a new game, in the role of an ancient civilization's controller, you and your few starting units, who are humbly in the early Village Phase of development with few technologies available, find yourselves isolated from the rest of the world.
 The game puts you in a position where you are unable to interact with anything beyond the small parcel of land that you control until you have sent scouts to explore beyond your territory.
 You must scramble to gather resources for building houses, farms, and barracks, as well as food, using the technologies that the civilization that you have chosen actually possessed in antiquity.

 Gradually, you coordinate with your allies -- this computer game, 0 A.D, is best enjoyed in multiplayer modes -- to build a sophisticated trade network, advancing first to the Town Phase and then, eventually, the mighty City Phase.
 By researching historically accurate technologies and constructing many true-to-life buildings, your civilization becomes capable of creating an ever more sophisticated economy and ever more capable war machine.
 Each civilization has its own realistic economic and militaristic advantages and disadvantages that you must collaboratively exploit with your allies in order to defeat your enemies, ultimately achieving shared control over the entire geographic region.

 While you progress toward the goal of regional control, you learn a great deal about the economies, militaries, and languages of the civilizations that are part of your match -- possibly even more than you would learn with the same amount of time spent doing traditional classwork.